Hyperbaric Oxygen Therapy (HBOT)

 HBOT is often used along with medicine, surgeries and other conventional therapies to heal certain types of wounds, usually when other treatments have failed.
 Wounds our experts treat with HBOT include:

-Diabetes-related foot wounds, which raise the risk of amputation if they become infected.
+Diabetic wounds on the feet raise the risk of amputation if they become infected.
 It has been estimated that 1 out of 3 people with diabetes 50 years of age or older are at risk of losing a limb.
 Hyperbaric therapy has been proven to be especially beneficial in these cases.

-Bone infections, or osteomyelitis, which affects an estimated 20% of individuals with diabetic foot ulcers.
+Bone infections, or osteomyelitis, affects an estimated 20% of individuals with diabetic foot ulcers.
 It can also develop after trauma or puncture wounds, or as a complication after joint replacement.
 While this condition often resists antibiotic treatment, HBOT can help treat osteomyelitis.

 COVID-19.
-Although research into HBOT’s efficacy in treating Long COVID is continuing, indications are that it may be beneficial to certain patients suffering from that condition.
+Although research into HBOT’s efficacy in treating Long COVID is continuing, indications are that it may be beneficial to certain patients suffering from this emerging/new condition.
 The oxygenation process appears to help some patients with COVID-related fatigue and memory problems.
 However, the FDA has not approved HBOT for treating Long COVID, with the result that many insurers do not offer coverage for that treatment.
 Please discuss with your physician and your insurer.

 Our wound care specialists